Super Bowl 2022 squares: How to play, strategy explained, printable template

 Get your Super Bowl squares ready because Super Bowl 56 will be played on Sunday, February 13 at SoFi Stadium in Los Angeles.
 This year’s big game features a match up between the Los Angeles Rams and the Cincinnati Bengals.

-See below to find out how Super Bowl squares work and for additional information on how to watch the game.
+See below to find out how Super Bowl squares and its format works as well as additional information on how to watch this year’s game.

 Each player gets a board that features 10 rows and 10 columns, adding up to 100 squares.
 One of the teams will be assigned the rows, while the other team will be assigned the columns.
 After that, the numbers between zero and nine are randomly chosen for each row and column, which allows for every possible score combination.